Chewing Over Change: Introducing a Dental Dimension to Orthopaedic Care

 The Necessity of Oral Health Integration – The ageing process brings about significant changes in oral health, affecting dentition, chewing, and swallowing, alongside an increased risk of malnutrition.
 Hidden oral infections can lead to serious post-operative complications, such as peri-prosthetic joint infections.
 Moreover, oral health issues can impair nutritional intake essential for recovery, creating a vicious cycle detrimental to patient outcomes.
 These challenges underline the need for a comprehensive approach to patient care, integrating oral health into the peri-operative plan.

 IOHN-OS: A Multidisciplinary Path to Care – The IOHN-OS proposes a peri-operative pathway, incorporating pre-operative oral health screenings, patient education, and in-hospital oral care, among others.
-This approach would not only address pre-operative vulnerabilities but also support post-surgery recovery through tailored educational programs and follow-up care.
+This approach would not only address pre-operative vulnerabilities but also support post-surgery recovery through tailored educational programmes and follow-up care.
 The proposed network would foster collaboration among healthcare professionals, including dentists, dietitians, and physiotherapists, ensuring a holistic approach to patient well-being.

 Challenges and Considerations – While the IOHN-OS presents a promising framework, its implementation is not without challenges.
 Key among these is the need for effective communication and coordination between the dental team, orthopaedic surgeons, and patients.
 The timing of dental interventions, accessibility to dental care, and the integration of educational initiatives for older patients also pose potential hurdles.
 Addressing these challenges will require adaptable strategies and collaborative efforts across healthcare disciplines.